Conceptual design and first results for a neutron detector with interaction localization capabilities: Introduction

 \section{Introduction}

-New generation radioactive ion beam facilities enable access to very neutron rich nuclei, approaching, and even reaching the neutron drip-line in certain cases \cite{FRIB}.
+The new generation of radioactive ion-beam facilities will enable access to very neutron rich nuclei, approaching, and even reaching the neutron drip-line in certain cases \cite{FRIB}.
 Far from stability, neutron separation energies decrease as beta-decay endpoint energies become large, increasing the likelihood of beta-delayed neutron emission.
-Neutron spectroscopy becomes essential to obtain important information about the nuclear structure for these very neutron-rich nuclei \cite{RevModPhys.84.567,NAKAMURA201753,BLANK2008403}.
-Neutron dEtector with Xn Tracking (NEXT) has been developed to observe beta-delayed neutron emitters with improved precision.
+In these regions, neutron spectroscopy becomes essential to obtain important information about the nuclear structure of these nuclei \cite{BLANK2008403,RevModPhys.84.567,NAKAMURA201753}.
+The Neutron dEtector with Xn Tracking (NEXT) array has been developed to observe beta-delayed neutron emitters with improved precision.
 These improvements will also be applicable to proton transfer reactions which probe discrete states of exotic nuclei.

-NEXT has been designed around neutron-gamma discriminating scintillator in order to improve background rejection.
-Prevalent gamma-ray background common in decay and reaction experimental setups can be reduced significantly in neutron spectra, further improving neutron energy measurements \cite{FEBBRARO2018189}.
-Proof of principle tests for the NEXT design study will be shown in this paper along with results from first neutron measurements.
+NEXT has also been designed to incorporate neutron-gamma (n-$\gamma$) discrimination to improve background rejection.
+Prevalent gamma-ray backgrounds common in decay and reaction measurements can be reduced significantly in neutron spectra, further improving neutron energy determinations \cite{FEBBRARO2018189}.
+Proof-of-principle tests for the NEXT design will be described along with results from the first neutron measurements.